 - Select Property Settings from the menu in the Propertycolumn and verify the following information has been entered;

 - Reporting Time Zone - Verify that the time zone that is chosen is the correct one for your school/district.

 - Under Property, click Tracking Info and then Tracking Code.
 Your tracking ID is displayed at the top of the page.

-- Copy and paste Tracking Code into a document or email, and send to your Project Manager.
-They will ensure it is installed in your website prior to deployment.
+- Copy and paste Tracking Code into a document or email, and send it to your Project Manager.
+They will ensure it is installed on your website prior to deployment.